 This course is for exceptional students who are "up to something" in the STEM field.
 Do you have plans to enter a STEM related competition?
 Do you want to compete in some Game Jams (itch.io/jams)?
 Is there a research project you have been thinking about that you would like to pursue for a semester?
+Are you interested in learning Python and using it to solve Machine Learning problems on kaggle.com?
 If you answered "yes" to any of these questions then this is the place for you.
 Get the support you need to make your great ideas a reality.
 Current science teacher recommendation and signature required.
+Advanced Science Topics may be used as a substitute for a senior's 5th math class.